In this blog post we will cover the Change Driver quadrant of the Digital Ready Model.

-As mentioned in previous posts, these kind of projects are primarily transformation projects rather than traditional IT projects.
-You will need to prepare your organisation for change and find a way to motivate all your employees to rethink there way of working and explore new possibilities or face off new challenges brought by the outside world.
+These kind of projects, that are primarily transformation projects rather than traditional IT projects, sets a demand to prepare your organisation for change and find a way to motivate all your employees to rethink there way of working and explore new possibilities or face off new challenges brought by the outside world.

 These are defined and expanded on below, not necessarily in any particular order of importance.

 - Proof of Concept - the success story

 Mandate for change

 If you have read our first posts in this series, you have probably already noticed that we decided to place a big red ball in the middle of the picture.
 This big ball covers all the four quadrants of the model and is simply called ”Management backing”.
 The reason for doing this is that we believe that the single most important factor to be successful with digital innovation initiative is to make sure that the initiative is well anchored and supported by your top executive team.

 If this is not the case you will find it hard to gather the required resources to drive the initiative and it will be hard to catch the attention of your co-workers, as they will always have tasks that are more urgent.
 With a clear and strongly communicated top executive support, you will have the power and mandate for change required to gain attention and support for your digital innovation project.

 This is why the first and maybe most important task before you start an initiative like this is to ensure that it has the right backing and support from top executive level, which will in turn give you the mandate for change required to stand a chance of being successful.
 Management backing will be an important factor in all steps of your transformation journey, so just do not settle with an initial support.